 IA: First, because it’s a market where you cannot make money easily.

 Second, museums are very interesting institutions, yet, they have a traditional way of thinking and they are slow in operating.
 Usually, entrepreneurs move three times faster than the average person, meaning much faster than museums.

 TA: What were some of the biggest lessons that you have learned from being an entrepreneur in the art world?

 Also, don’t think that working with the digital departments of museums makes it easy.
 These departments are a good touchpoint to start with but these teams are fighting as well inside a museum to make things better.
 You have to involve directors, curators, other experts, restorators… And this is really hard.
 When you manage to involve and engage all these people, this when you can have success.
 Then the user experience is amazing because it takes the minds and hearts of people working in museums, not a simply digital thing.

 TA: Are there any recommendations you can give to entrepreneurs in the art world?

 IA: It’s hard, but it’s worth it.
 There are a lot of things involved in having technology at the service of art, and not just having technology because it’s the latest trend and cool.
 The good thing is that you are working with art and art is very powerful.
 It’s much harder for entrepreneurs to work with any other kind of material or product.
 Working with art is impressive for you and for users.
 There is a lot of space for entrepreneurs in the art world.
 I think it could be a really good experience for both startups and museums to learn from each other.

 Victoria Aróstegui is a freelance writer, artist and passionate about fine art based in Madrid.
 She studied Fine Arts and Art Business at Sotheby’s Institute of Art in London.
-She worked with different players of the market and also on her own entrepreneurial art project in Spain, UK and Switzerland.
+She worked with different players in the market and also on her own entrepreneurial art project in Spain, UK, and Switzerland.